darshakpatel9/AssignMentChalo/README.md

-This Project was done part assignement while appying for CHALO App.
+# CHALO App Location Form and Mapping

-Assignemnt was to create a form and store two locations with lang and lat. and locations in beetween those two point. store that data. and onother funcationality was to map and create a line on the maps or show route on the google map.CHALO App Assignment: Location Form and Mapping
+This project was completed as part of an assignment for the CHALO App.
+It features a form for capturing two locations along with their latitude and longitude coordinates.
+Additionally, the system calculates and stores intermediary locations between the two provided points.
+The captured data can be visualized on a map, displaying the route between the two locations.

-This project was developed as part of an assignment for the CHALO App.
-The objective was to design and implement a form capable of storing two locations along with their respective latitude and longitude coordinates.
-Additionally, the system needed to calculate and store the intermediary locations between these two points.
-The data captured from this form was then stored for future use.
+## Features

-Functionality:
+- **Location Form:** Capture two locations with latitude and longitude coordinates.

-Location Form: Users can input two locations along with their latitude and longitude coordinates.
-The form captures this data accurately, enabling seamless storage for further processing.
+- **Intermediary Locations:** Calculate and store intermediary locations.

-Mapping and Route Display: Upon submission of the form, the system generates a visual representation of the route between the two provided locations.
-This is achieved by utilizing Google Maps API, allowing users to view the calculated route and intermediary points on the map interface.
+- **Map Visualization:** Display the route between the two locations on a map.

-How to Use:
+## How to Use

-Clone the repository to your local machine.
+1. Clone this repository to your local machine.
-Install any necessary dependencies.
+2. Install the necessary dependencies.
-Set up the required environment variables, such as Google Maps API key.
+3. Set up environment variables, such as the Google Maps API key.
-Launch the application and access the location form.
+4. Launch the application and access the location form.
-Input the desired locations and submit the form.
+5. Input the desired locations and submit the form.
-View the generated route on the map interface.
+6. View the generated route on the map interface.

-Technologies Used:
+## Technologies Used

-Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript, ChakraUI
-Mapping: Google Maps API
+- **Mapping:** Google Maps API

-Contributing:
+## Contributing

 Contributions are welcome!